 Am I required to buy a Bark Home to use Bark?

 No. While Bark Home is a piece of hardware that can help you filter any devices on your home Wi-Fi network, it is not a requirement for a Bark subscription.
-In fact, once you purchase Bark Home and activate it, you can filter your in-home devices free for life.
+In fact, once you purchase the Bark Home and activate it, you can filter your in-home devices free for life.

 For additional coverage, you can set up monitoring of texts, photos, videos, as well as on-the-go web filtering on your children's iOS and Android devices with our Bark Premium subscription plan.

-Does Bark Home work on any router?
+Does the Bark Home device work on any router?

 Don't worry, if the Bark Home is incompatible with your router, you can still filter your children's iOS and Android devices with our available mobile apps on the Bark Premium and Bark Jr subscription plans.